FedEx Prices vs USPS: 2026 Cost & Speed Comparison Guide

 - Delivery Area Surcharge: FedEx adds a fee for delivering to remote or rural areas.
 USPS delivers to every address in the U.S. for the same zone based price.

 These fees can add up quickly, making a FedEx shipment significantly more expensive than the base rate suggests.
-For a full breakdown of variables like zones, dimensional weight, and surcharges, see how to calculate shipping costs.
+For a full breakdown of all the variables, see how to calculate shipping costs.
 While USPS has recently added some of its own fees for very large or heavy packages, its pricing remains far more transparent and all inclusive.

 Discounts and Negotiated Rates